reduxframework/redux-converter/README.txt

 1. This demonstrates how you can take any theme using one of the accepted frameworks, and run it through Redux.
 Avada is a trademark of ThemeFusion.
 We only used this theme as it has a fair amount of exposure.
 We claim no rights to Avada.  :P

 == Changelog ==

+= 1.1.1 =
+* Small fix where the converter hook was commented out even if the user wanted it.

 = 1.1.0 =
 * Full OptionTree conversion and deploying on WordPress.org.